 A period of steady growth, a major re-brand, an acquisition and some external investment later, TCC was named as “Compliance Consulting Firm of the Year” at the Finance Monthly Global Awards in 2015.

 And by 2018, we started introducing RegTech into major client remediation projects, combining smart tech with clever people to deliver game-changing solutions.

 Innovation is an overused word, but true innovation is not static nor undertaken in a vacuum.
 It’s dynamic and contextual.

 As has been the case since 2001, regulatory rules and expectations continue to grow and evolve — from a pair of MiFIDs (I and II), to more personal accountability for senior executives (SMCR) and so much more.

-In response, TCC has launched more cutting-edge RegTech in the form of High Performance Assurance and Hemisphere, each pushing the boundaries of tech and allowing clients to not just fix their past and strengthen their present, but also protect their future while gaining real commercial value in the process.
+In response, TCC has launched more cutting-edge RegTech in the form of High Performance Assurance and intelligent culture analytics, each pushing the boundaries of tech and allowing clients to not just fix their past and strengthen their present, but also protect their future while gaining real commercial value in the process.

 And despite the many challenges that 2020 presented, it was the year that TCC became international by launching in Australia.

 The iPod may no longer be the music storage device of choice, but TCC is not standing still.
 With more exciting innovations in the pipeline, we’ll always be striving to deliver new, unique technologies and services in the UK, Australia and even beyond.